 Delays in treatment, for whatever the reason, can potentially result in a suboptimal long-term outcome, especially for those with aggressive types of breast cancer.
 However, there have not been many studies that have attempted to assess the impact of level of stress or personality on long-term survival from breast cancer.

-Latest research reports no link between psychological factors and BC
+Latest research: No link between psychological factors and BC

 The Japanese study referenced above was designed to investigate the association between breast cancer development and psychological factors.